Guilty by Association

 Think about it.

-Maybe you want to admit that you’re guilty of A, B, and C.
+Maybe you want to admit that you’re guilty of A and B.

-Fortunately for you, the really bad things to be guilty of are in the D, E, and F range.
+Fortunately for you, the "really bad things" to be guilty of are X and Y, things you wouldn't dream of doing.

 So whose list is more right?